dynamicduho/cyspace/README.md

 - Support for direct wallet connections for crypto-native users
 - Customizable profile badges or NFT-based friendship tokens
 - Token drops or exclusive rewards for long-term meaningful interactions
+- More media sources to train the AI avatar

 ---